-Complete access to the digital Loeb Classical Library is available to individuals via annual subscription.
+Complete access to the digital Loeb Classical Library (now featuring enhanced navigation) is available to individuals via annual subscription.
 Order a subscription via the link above and we’ll contact you with account setup materials within 2–3 business days.

 Licensed access is also available to institutions.
 Learn how to subscribe »